CalyrexYT/Myths-and-Magic-Centimental/README.md

 - 20% chance to create a black hole on hit: black hole sucks in entities in a 15 blocks radius, if in contact with the black hole, deals poison 3 level dmg
 - Can create up to one pairs of portals, allow for fast travel, portals disappear when player enters and exists

-## Change LOG
+## Change Log
 0.1.1
--  Nerfed Prison of souls sharpness increment
+-  Nerfed Prison of souls sharpness increment, max sharp 30
--  Nerfed Mjolnir explosion size
+-  Nerfed Mjolnir explosion size to 4 (charged creeper) previous 7 (bedrock wither/larger than crystal)